SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-09-misconception-4-will-parts-made-by-different-teams-fit-together-by-magic.md

 ![Feature Teams](/images/feature-teams.png)
 *Example Feature Teams*

 If we're using modern programming practices (TDD, Continuous Integration, trunk-based development, etc.), transitioning to feature teams *may* reduce the coupling between teams a bit.
 But not to zero.
-In fact, we should *not* try to reduce team-to-team coupling to zero unless our goal is team "productivity" instead Product Development agility.
+In fact, we should *not* try to reduce team-to-team coupling to zero unless our goal is team "productivity" instead of Product Development agility.
 > We should *not* try to reduce team-to-team coupling to zero unless our goal is team "productivity" instead Product Development agility.

 ### Misconception 4.1.1: Doesn't XYZ Technical Approach Eliminate The Need For Teams To Work Together?